SETI (The Kovenant album): Album history

-With their second Norwegian Grammy, the band toured Europe and the United States to promote the album.
-While in the United States the band found a new member, Angel, who would play guitars with Psy Coma; he is not of the black metal scene, but is influenced by bands such as Whitesnake.
+After winning their second Norwegian Grammy for Best Hard Rock album in 2000, the band toured Europe and the United States to promote Animatronic.
+In the United States the band recruited new member Angel, who would play guitars with Psy Coma; he had not a black metal background, but was instead influenced by bands such as Whitesnake.
+Deciding to take a break from touring and recording the band went on hiatus and the members went on separate ways after they returned to Europe.

-Deciding to take a break from recording music the band went their separate ways after they returned to Europe.
-During 2002 a remastered version of In Times Before the Light and a re-release of Nexus Polaris took place.
-By November 2002 the band decided to record a fourth album.
+During 2002 a remastered version of In Times Before the Light and a re-release of Nexus Polaris were released and by November 2002 the band decided to record a fourth album.

-In 2003, the new album SETI was released and the band decided to do more touring than last time.
-However this conflicted with Von Blomberg's other projects (e.g. Mayhem) and it was decided that he would leave the band.
+The new album SETI was released In 2003 and the band decided to do more touring than last time.
+However, this conflicted with Von Blomberg's other projects (e.g. Mayhem) and he had to leave the band.
+Two touring members were recruited, Küth (of Ram-Zet) on drums and Brat (of Apoptygma Berzerk) on keyboards.
+With the new line-up The Kovenant went on tour in Europe and the United States.

-Prior to the release of the actual album, Nuclear Blast issued an EP, SETI Club, consisting of two songs and "club versions" of another two songs from SETI.

-Soon two other members were recruited, Küth (of Ram-Zet) on drums and Brat (of Apoptygma Berzerk) on keyboards.
-With these new members The Kovenant again toured Europe and the United States.